-Now that we are settled with data plan and money, we can finally start exploring the places to visit in Islamabad.
+Now that we are settled with data plans and money, we can finally start exploring the places to visit in Islamabad.

 Pakistan Travel Tips: Islamabad

-- Dress conservatively as we felt Islamabad to be more conservative than Lahore or Gilgit
+- Dress conservatively as we felt Islamabad was more conservative than Lahore or Gilgit

 - Bring a Visa Credit Card if you can.
 Or if your credit card is a Mastercard, bring plenty of cash, preferably US$ or Euros